krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 We see that only the ```withLock()``` method acquires locks.
 You can study the internals of the ```computeIfAbsent()``` method to see that it might lock on hash collisions.
-The easiest way to confirm this, is by creating a small program that triggers hash collissions on purpose.
+The easiest way to confirm this is by creating a small program that triggers hash collisions on purpose.

 ```java
 public static void main(String[] args) {